skrysm/devlog/content/articles/kubernetes/resources/persistent-volumes.md

 local-path (default)   rancher.io/local-path   Delete          WaitForFirstConsumer   false                  47d
 ```

-To change the reclaim policy for a dynamically (or manually) provisioned PV, you need to edit the PV resource.
+To change the reclaim policy for a dynamically (or manually) provisioned PV, you need to edit the PV resource (see [below](#change-reclaim-policy-on-pv)).

 To change the reclaim policy for a PVC, you need to use (and create) another storage class.
+See the [official documentation on storage classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) for more details.

 See also: [Official Documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaiming)

-### Changing the Reclaim Policy on an Existing PV
+### Changing the Reclaim Policy on an Existing PV {#change-reclaim-policy-on-pv}

 To change the reclaim policy on an existing volume, use: